 The latter would immediately imply the expectation part of the above corollary in case of (a).
 For some related monotonicity results for layered graphs we refer to \cite{KR}.
 Also we would like to point out that the special case of $G$ being a regular tree (as e.g. considered in \cite{GN}) is covered in the above Corollary, since regular trees are vertex-swap-transitive.
-Again the above corollary can easily be generalized (similarly to the preceding one).
-Also the two above examples could easily be generalized to general product graphs $G = G_1 \cp G_2$ or indeed product graphs $G = G_1 \cp ... \cp G_n$, where the $G_i$ satisfy suitable conditions.
-Instead of pursuing possible gerneralizations, we now turn to a concrete graph, namely the graph that is most prominently featured in Bernoulli percolation.